Philip Brigham: Scoring a movie

 Brigham was a senior in high school when Clinic did the soundtrack, and he never saw the totally completed film until later.
 They would be shown say 1:03 minute's worth of film, and told "put some music of such-and-such type here".
 When the movie came out, even at age 19, Phil was a little embarrassed at how bad the quality of the production was.
 The movie was neither a commercial or critical success, but Brigham, Reeves & Trainer all did receive royalties, as the three songwriters from 1972 to 1988.
-So, while Road to Salina is admittedly "low budget", Phil Brigham feels that if he never took part in it, he would never have gotten a writing credit years later for the Quentin Tarantino film, Kill Bill Volume 2.
+So, while The Road to Salina is admittedly "low budget", Phil Brigham feels that if he never took part in it, he would never have gotten a writing credit years later for the Quentin Tarantino film, Kill Bill Volume 2.

 Back in the United States

 After Clinic, Brigham came to Boston, Massachusetts to go to the Berklee College of Music.
 He went on to play in scores of bands, duos, and so forth in the local Boston area.
 In 1981, along with his then-wife Anne English, he co-wrote and recorded a song that made Boston FM-radio Station WCOZ Best of the Boston Beat Volume 2 album.
 The duo got some nibbles from A&M Records, but ultimately were passed over.